decubing/tu_research-theme/README.md

-# Say Hello to Blockly
+# This theme is built on blockly

 Blockly is a WordPress starter theme built to support "Gutenberg" editor blocks.
 Like [_s], this is a starter theme.
 You don't need to add a child theme - just start hacking!